tristonpalacios/react-omdb-instructions/README.md

 ## Your Mission

-Today the plan is to identify the app components, create the overall structure, then split that structure into individual components.
+Today the plan is to identify the app components, create the overall structure and then split that structure into individual components.
 You'll pass films as props to each component and ultimately use iteration to render one component for each film.
 At the end of this exercise, you will have this app:

 ![](images/film-1.png)